There are a selection of cafes operated by the university and the student union on campus.

 All money taken from the fund must be repaid the next day.
 It must be emphasised that funds will only be provided on production of a receipt and that residents will be prevented from accessing this fund if they are found to be using it for normal travel.

-If your efforts prove unsuccessful and this behaviour continues, get in touch with your designated College Tutor or the Assitant Head of College.
-He or she will organise a flat meeting in order for a solution to be found.
+If your efforts prove unsuccessful and this behaviour continues, get in touch with one of your College Team.

 This can happen, particularly as residents have different perceptions of what a 'clean' kitchen looks like.
 You are encouraged to politely inform this resident that it is their responsibility to wash up after themselves.
 One solution would be to have a cleaning and/or recycling rota, thereby ensuring that all members of your flat do their fair share.

-If the resident(s) in question appear(s) unwilling to listen to your request, you can always contact your College Tutor or the Assistant Head of College who will arrange a flat meeting.
+If the resident(s) in question appear(s) unwilling to listen to your request, you can always contact your College Team.

 You are advised to keep your keycard in your possession at all times.
 If you do lock yourself out of your study bedroom or lose the keycard, you should report this to a receptionist in the Ron Cooke Hub Reception immediately (internal telephone 325100).
 The receptionist on duty will then ensure that you can gain access and replace your keycard if necessary.
 Please note there is a charge to replace lost keycards.